 Material: Stainless steel | Weight: 10.6 ounces | Cutting Style: Side

 "Not only is the brushed stainless design sleek and attractive, it feels smooth, solid, and extremely well-built.
 It functions as beautifully as it looks—I had cans open in about 20 seconds with no rough or sharp edges." — Sharon Lehman, Product Tester

 Best Safety: Kuhn Rikon Auto Safety Master Can Opener

 Not as comfortable as other models

 If you have children or teenagers who like to help out in the kitchen, you should invest in a can opener that opens cans from the side of the lid so you won't have any sharp edges.
-Our top pick is the Kuhn Rikon Auto Safety Master Can Opener.
-It's reasonably priced and has over 1,400 user reviews.
+Our top pick in that style is the Kuhn Rikon Auto Safety Master Can Opener.
+It's reasonably priced and has more than 1,400 user reviews.

 With this can opener, there’s no need to squeeze the handle, since the opener automatically grips the can as you begin twisting the top handle.
 If the lid seems a little stuck after it’s opened, mini pliers let you grip the edge of the lid for easy removal.
 Simply press a button on the side to release the lid into the recycling bin.
 This product also includes a bottle opener, a twist-off bottle opener, and a hook for easily grabbing pull tabs on cans.

 Material: Stainless steel | Weight: 6.4 ounces | Cutting Style: Side